python/typeshed/CONTRIBUTING.md

 - All objects listed in the module's documentation.
 - All objects included in ``__all__`` (if present).

-Other objects may be included if they are being used in practice, especially if they are not prefixed with an underscore.
+Other objects may be included if they are being used in practice or if they are not prefixed with an underscore.
 This means that typeshed will generally accept contributions that add missing objects, even if they are undocumented.
 Undocumented objects should be marked with a comment of the form ``# undocumented``.